 Slate

-Given that slate isn’t all that common, and that it can come with many drawbacks if installed incorrectly, there are very few roofers that are willing to install it.
+Given that slate isn’t all that common and that it has many drawbacks if installed incorrectly, there are very few roofers willing to install it.
 Installing slate onto your home requires the help of a structural engineer to reinforce your home’s structure before even getting started.
-Some homes might not even be able to support the extra 800–1,200 lbs even if you attempt to reinforce them.
+Some homes might not even be able to support the extra 800–1,200 lbs. even if you attempt to reinforce them.

 Pros of a slate roof: